Edwardking1986/Northampton-saints/README.md

 The web page has been fully test on a Manuel by hand

-a full test of of each page has taken places on a step procsses
+a full test of of each page has taken places on a step procsses going though each link and ever change that a aguress useing CSS and Jarvascript.

 on the team page a problem was found that the search opshion was not expeting space between the name.
-This was corrected by adding a replace comanded in the to the jarvscrip.
+This was corrected by adding a replace comanded in the to the jarvascrip.

 Authors